Skip to main content

 History

-Early Minneapolis Fed efforts in Indian Country focused on legal infrastructure, such as the development of the Model Secured Transaction Act and tribal adoption of Uniform Commercial Codes, and the establishment of Indian Business Alliances in each of the states within the District.
-In 2015, the Minneapolis Fed established the Center for Indian Country Development (CICD) in a shift to a nationwide focus on addressing the financial needs and barriers in Indian Country.
+After several decades engaging with Native nations, in 2015 the Minneapolis Fed established CICD to focus on addressing the financial needs and barriers in Indian Country.
 Early efforts of the newly formed CICD were on early childhood development, housing and homeownership, and education.

-As a center of excellence within the Federal Reserve System, CICD serves as a System connector and catalyst to Indian Country leaders and to policymakers at the federal, state, and tribal levels.
+As a center of excellence within the Federal Reserve System, CICD serves as a connector and objective information source for Indian Country leaders and to policymakers at the federal, state, and tribal levels.

 For more background on the Federal Reserve’s work in Indian Country, read the essay The Federal Reserve and Native American Communities: A Brief History by Federal Reserve historian Jonathan Rose.